Frequently Asked Questions

 Forest Glen intends to be an intergenerational cohousing community, fostering a supportive environment where people of all ages connect, collaborate, and thrive.
 Children will benefit from safe play spaces and built-in friendships, while parents gain support from neighbors.
 Adults will enjoy shared resources, social engagement, and a strong sense of belonging.
 Seniors will find companionship, purpose, and mutual assistance, reducing isolation and enhancing well-being.

-With shared meals, activities, and sociocratic decision-making, Forest Glen will encourage meaningful relationships across generations.
+With shared meals, activities, and Sociocratic decision-making, Forest Glen will encourage meaningful relationships across generations.
 Designed for connection while respecting privacy, it will offer a dynamic, inclusive environment where all ages contribute, support one another, and build a vibrant, sustainable community together.

 -